MapleCCC/ABSort/README.md

 <!-- TODO insert click library `--help` message -->

+Alternatively, you can pass Python code from `stdin`.

 ## Limitations

 The script is a static analysis tool.
 It's impossible to handle some heavily dynamic behaviours, e.g. dynamic manipulation of the globals(), locals().